SWC-OSG-Workshop/general/novice/DHTC/02-modules.md

 <h2> Overview </h2>
 The applications on OSG are centrally managed and made available on many of the worker machines.
-As a result, the  users have convenient access to the applications and their dependent libraries with module command.
+As a result, the  users have convenient access to the applications and their dependent libraries.
 We will see how to use the centrally managed applications via module command.

-The in built *tutorial* command helps the users to get started on OSG.
+The built-in *tutorial* command helps the users to get started on OSG.
 The *tutorial* command sets up the input and script files for a specific example.
-A user can experiment with these files or use them as a template to prepare their own input and script files.
+A user can experiment with these files or use them as templates to prepare their own input and script files.